 - Detainer Policy: ICE has revised the detainer form ICE sends to local jurisdictions to emphasize the longstanding guidance that state and local authorities are not to detain an individual for more than 48 hours.
 The form also requires local law enforcement to provide arrestees with a copy (with relevant notices provided in multiple languages), which has a number to call if they believe their civil rights have been violated.

-- Statistical Oversight: With the help of an expert statistician, ICE and CRCL have created an ongoing quarterly statistical review of the program to examine data for each jurisdiction where Secure Communities is activated to identify any indications of potentially improper use of the program.
+- Statistical Oversight: With the help of an expert statistician, ICE and CRCL have created an ongoing quarterly statistical review (PDF, Pages 1) of the program to examine data for each jurisdiction where Secure Communities is activated to identify any indications of potentially improper use of the program.
 Statistical outliers in local jurisdictions will be subject to an in-depth analysis and DHS and ICE will take appropriate steps to resolve any civil rights issues.

 - Civil rights complaints: ICE and CRCL have created a new complaint system whereby individuals or organizations who believe civil rights violations connected to Secure Communities have occurred can file a complaint.
 DHS and ICE take allegations of racial profiling and other complaints relating to civil rights and civil liberties violations very seriously.
-Formal allegations are referred to CRCL, which is tasked with guarding against violations in DHS programs (view the Civil Rights and Civil Liberties Complaint Form in English and Spanish and in seven other languages).
+Formal allegations are referred to CRCL, which is tasked with guarding against violations in DHS programs (view the Civil Rights and Civil Liberties Complaint Form in English (PDF, Pages 7) and Spanish (PDF, Pages 7) and in seven other languages).
 Visit CRCL’s complaint intake website for more information about reporting allegations of racial profiling, due process violations, or other possible violations of civil rights or civil liberties related to Secure Communities.

 By mail or phone: